 Each employee pays a Social Security tax rate of 6.2%.
 You also pay a matching 6.2% for each employee.
 So if an employee’s gross taxable wages are $1,000 for the pay period, the employee pays $62, and you would pay $62.

-The Social Security wage base is $142,800 for 2021.
-The wage base means that employees pay into Social Security taxes until their gross taxable earnings for the year reach $142,800.
+The Social Security wage base is $142,800 for 2021 and $147,000 for 2022 The wage base means that employees pay into Social Security taxes until their gross taxable earnings for the year reach the threshold.

 Medicare tax rate